scottcolfer/scottcolfer.github.io/_posts/product-leadership.md

 The answer is that we need to replace leadership based in old  hierarchies.
 Instead we need leadership that embraces the complexity of our organisations.
 This is often described as [systems thinking](http://www.thinking.net/Systems_Thinking/OverviewSTarticle.pdf).
 Jurgen Appelo takes this a step further and describes this as [complex systems theory](https://en.wikipedia.org/wiki/Complex_system).
 Systems thinking being is just one way of trying to understand  complex systems.
 Other techniques highlighted by Jurgen include system  dynamics, social complexity, and complexity thinking.

 I've been re-training myself to be as interested in my complex organisation as I am in my products.
 I've only scratched the surface of complex systems theory.
 But it's already helped me on the road to becoming a better leader.
-Improving my undertanding of complex systems theory is  one of my main learning and development objectives in 2019-20.
+Improving my understanding of complex systems theory is  one of my main learning and development objectives in 2019-20.

 ## Mission command